 Basic private room is one of our favourites in Manchester but they’re not taking guests right now.
 We’re not sure if they’re closed for good but we hope they’ll come back soon.

-Best Hotel in Whalley Range: Approved Serviced Apartments Park Rise
+Best Hotel in Salford: Approved Serviced Apartments Park Rise

 The Approved Serviced Apartments Park Riseis offers well-equipped accommodations to guests who wish to stay for a night or two, or for longer-term stays too.
 Each unit has a full kitchen, washing machine, private bathroom, and a comfortable sitting area.
 You’ll feel right at home here.